Supergroups, q-series and 3-manifolds: BPS states of intersecting fivebranes wrapping a 3-manifold

 Finally, let us note that unlike in the case of ordinary Lie groups, the index \eqref{Zhat-index} (and its $\mathfrak{sl}$ and $\mathfrak{psl}$ versions) generically cannot be interpreted directly as a partition function on $D^2\times S^1_\text{time}$ of a 3d $\mathcal{N}=2$ theory $T_\mathfrak{g}[M^3]$ associated to the 3-manifold $M^3$ by the 3d/3d correspondence \cite{Dimofte:2011ju,Chung:2014qpa}.
-As in $\mathfrak{g}=\mathfrak{sl}(2)$ case, $T_\mathfrak{g}[M^3]$ denotes an effective 3-dimensinoal quantum field theory obtained by a twisted compactification a 6d $\mathcal{N}=(2,0)$ theory corresponding to a Lie algebra $\mathfrak{g}$.
-On the other hand, (\ref{Zhat-index}) can be interpreted as the partition function of a rather exotic\footnote{From the QFT point of view, but not in the string theory setting.} system.
+As in $\mathfrak{g}=\mathfrak{sl}(2)$ case, $T_\mathfrak{g}[M^3]$ denotes an effective 3-dimensional quantum field theory obtained by a twisted compactification a 6d $\mathcal{N}=(2,0)$ theory corresponding to a Lie algebra $\mathfrak{g}$.
+On the other hand, (\ref{Zhat-index}) can be interpreted as the partition function of a pair of quantum field theories living on intersecting spacetimes (similar setups have been considered in \cite{Gomis:2016ljm,Pan:2016fbl,Nieri:2017ntx,Nieri:2018pev}).
 Namely, consider first two \textit{different} 3d QFTs, $T_{\mathfrak{gl}(N)}[M^3]$ and $T_{\mathfrak{gl}(M)}[M^3]$ living on two \textit{different} copies of $D^2\times S^1_\text{time}$ (with opposite orientation).
 Identify then the one-dimensional subspaces $\{0\}\times S^1_\text{time}$ in both spacetimes and introduce certain 1d dimensional degrees of freedom (i.e. a quantum mechanics) supported on this common 1d subspace.
 These 1d degrees of freedom couple to both 3d QFTs.
 In the string theory picture they originate from strings stretched between two stacks of branes.

-We will return to this point in more detail in Section \ref{sec:plumbed-3-manifolds} where we consider the case when $M^3=L(p,1)$, a lens space, and $T_{\mathfrak{gl}(N)}[L(p,1)]$ has an explicit rather simple Lagrangian description.
+We will return to this point in Section \ref{sec:plumbed-3-manifolds} where we consider the case when $M^3=L(p,1)$, a lens space, and $T_{\mathfrak{gl}(N)}[L(p,1)]$ has an explicit rather simple Lagrangian description.